finsberg/fenics-plotly/README.md

 ## Features

-Plot almost all types of FEnICS objects using one interface
+Plot almost all types of FEniCS objects using one interface